artificialsolutions/tie-api-example-android/README.md

 ## Installation
    - Clone the repository.
-   - Set [baseUrl] and [solutionEndpoint] variables to point at your solution's address, and run the app.
+   - Set [baseUrl] and [solutionEndpoint] variables in the ChatActivity.java class, to point at your solution's address, and        run the app.

 ## Project elements Documentation